New Theatre Oxford

 New Theatre Oxford Overview

-In 1908 the Dorrill family took over the New Theatre and ran the venue for the next sixty-four years.
-In 1933 Stanley Dorrill determined to build ‘the most luxurious and comfortable house of entertainment in England’ and commissioned a new building from the well known theatre architects William and T.R.
+In 1908, the Dorrill family took over the venue and ran it for the next 64 years.
+In 1933, Stanley Dorrill decided he wanted to build ‘the most luxurious and comfortable house of entertainment in England’ and commissioned a new building from the well-known theatre architects William and T.R.
 Milburn of Sunderland.
-The Milburns co-operated on the art-deco interior with T.P Bennett and Sons (who had designed the Saville Theatre in London).
-The Milburns extensive theatre oeuvre included the Sunderland Empire and London’s Dominion Theatre.

-The third New Theatre opened in February 1934 and with a wonderful revolving stage (mechanism extant) and increased capacity of 2000 (1,710 seated) attracted all the great dramatic actors, popular and operatic singers and musicians, music-hall entertainers and matinee idols of the age to Oxford.
-The New’s renowned annual pantomimes (with Vera Legge’s famous Oxford Babes during the war years) became an Oxford family ritual.
+This luxurious new venue attracted all of the great dramatic actors, popular and operatic singers, musicians, music hall entertainers and matinee idols of the time to Oxford.
+The renowned annual pantomimes - with Vera Legge’s famous Oxford Babes during the war years - became an Oxford family ritual.